 Some run-time and cache files, like a

 storage folder, are excluded from the file backups to save some space within the backups.
 For the same reason

 *.mysql files are excluded - we already provide MySQL backups without affecting performance while creating.
 Whole exclude list:

-# Craft 2 craft/storage/backups craft/storage/logs craft/storage/runtime # Craft 3 storage/backups storage/logs storage/runtime web/cpresources # Laravel storage/framework storage/logs # Misc .git .idea *.sql
+# Craft 2 craft/storage/backups craft/storage/logs craft/storage/runtime # Craft 3 and 4 storage/backups storage/logs storage/runtime web/cpresources # Laravel storage/framework storage/logs # Misc .git .idea *.sql